ORVal (Outdoor Recreation Valuation tool)

 Visit Tool

-**PLEASE NOTE THAT THIS TOOL IS CURRENTLY OFFLINE, THE PROVIDER IS WORKING TO RESTORE THIS SERVICE** ORVal is a freely accessible web-based tool that predicts the number of visits to existing and new greenspaces in England, and estimates the welfare value of those visits in monetary terms.
+ORVal is a freely accessible web-based tool that predicts the number of visits to existing and new green spaces in England and estimates the welfare value of those visits in monetary terms.
 It is based on an econometric model of recreational demand derived from MENE data.
-Users can examine the recreational value of existing green space and test how the number of visits and the value of these visits might change if the land cover was changed, or if new green spaces were created.
-Results can be grouped by local authority area or catchment, and can be split by socio-economic group.
+Users can examine the recreational value of existing green space and test how the number of visits and the value of these visits might vary if the land cover is changed, or if new green spaces are created.
+Results can be grouped by local authority area or catchment and can be split by socio-economic group.

-All input data is provided internally by the tool – the user just has to choose an existing green space by clicking on the map, or specify the land cover of altered or newly created green space.
+All input data is provided internally by the tool – the user just must choose an existing green space by clicking on the map or specify the land cover of altered or newly created green space

 Maps; Quantitative data on ecosystem services; Tables / statistics / reports; Economic assessment; Cost-benefit assessment